Melvin42/Darkly/Cookies_Poisoning/Resources/Readme.md

 # Cookie Poisoning

-The Session ID cookie is here to avoid you to tape your password every time, if you can stole cookie of other user, you can connect on the website with their account without the password.
+The Session ID cookie is used as credentials to aloow you to navigate on every page without confirm your identity on each request.
+So if you can stole cookie of an existing user, you can navigate as if you were him, with same rights.
-Sometime cookie are here to give more rights on certain user and if we understand how it is encoded, we can reverse it, modify it and get more privilege on the site.
+Some cookies are used to give more rights on certain user (like admin) and if we understand how it is encoded, we can reverse it, modify it and get more privileges on the site.

 Open the console and check for cookies.
 There is a cookie "I am admin" with value 68934A3E9455FA72420237EB05902327